Introduction to CSS Font Properties

 Five Font Categories in Standards CSS

-- Those are specific font names, like Baskerville, Century, and Schoolbook; those are the font names you might see in a dropdown list when selecting a font inside of a word processor because the word processor knows exactly what is installed on your machine.
+- Those are specific font names, like Baskerville, Century, and Schoolbook; those are the font names you might see in a dropdown list when selecting a font inside a word processor because the word processor knows exactly what is installed on your machine.
 But to CSS, all these fonts would fall under the category of serif fonts.

 - Finally, there is a category for monospaced fonts.
-These are the fonts that give equal spacing to every letter, and that’s probably the font you want to use in your text editor that you use to create CSS and the font you would want to use on a web page to display code in a web page.
+These are the fonts that give equal spacing to every letter, and that’s probably the font you want to use in the text editor that you use to create CSS and the font you would want to use on a web page to display code in a web page.

 Results in the Web Browser: